 On your last day, you’ll be able to explore the dramatic Dunluce Castle, a crumbling 14th-century castle that’s perched precariously above the ocean, where ghosts and banshees are said to wail at night.
 Fans of whisky will enjoy visiting the Old Bushmills Distillery, where you can enjoy a guided tour and plenty of tastings.
 After that, you’ll see sandy beaches appear as you approach the seaside villages of Portrush and Portstewart, where you can enjoy a game of golf at one of two famous courses, kick back on Portstewart’s Blue Flag beach, and take advantage of the excellent dining options at Portrush – a wonderfully indulgent end to a wild and intrepid road trip.

 In the quest for hot weather and guaranteed blue skies, the UK doesn’t always get the credit it deserves as a holiday destination.
 One of the more positive things that has arisen from the pandemic is a new appreciation for the small things we took for granted – like having a drink in the local pub, or browsing quaint shops in pretty villages.

-A UK road trip is the perfect opportunity to find out just what our country has to offer – as well as how dramatically beautiful and diverse it is.
-We might have had to put some holidays on hold, but that doesn’t mean we can’t still enjoy a staycation later on this year that we’ll cherish for years to come.
-Just be sure to follow government guidelines, call ahead to make sure certain places are open, and book accommodation in advance if you’re heading somewhere busy.
+A UK road trip is the perfect opportunity to find out just what our country has to offer – as well as how dramatically beautiful and diverse it can be.
+Just be sure to remember to book accommodation in advance if you’re heading somewhere busy.